 - They help with budgeting – Once a purchase order is created, purchasers can immediately factor these costs into company budgets.
 Businesses benefit from having clear records of exactly how much money is being spent and where it’s going.

 - They are legally binding – We are often asked whether a purchase order is a legally binding contract.
-The answer is now officially yes, per the 2014 court case, MidAtlantic International Inc. vs. AGC Flat Glass North America Inc. In this case, a federal court determined that purchase orders are an enforceable contract between two parties.
+The answer is now officially yes, purchase orders are legal documents, per the 2014 court case, MidAtlantic International Inc. vs. AGC Flat Glass North America Inc. In this case, a federal court determined that purchase orders are an enforceable contract between two parties.
 In the absence of a formal contract, a purchase order can serve as a legally binding document only after it is accepted by the vendor.

 - They are a key part of audit trails – Auditors are on the lookout for financial discrepancies.
 They’ll be particularly interested in goods and services coming in and payments going out.
 Issuing, processing, and recording purchase orders is a great way to keep auditors happy.